On the Internal Stability of Diffusively Coupled Multi-Agent Systems and the Dangers of Cancel Culture: Problem formulation

 in which case

-The consensus protocol \eqref{eq:conprot} corresponds to the choice $K_\text e=-I$ in this case, as well as for any other choice of $\Gr$ and $\nu$.
+The consensus protocol \eqref{eq:conprot} corresponds to the choice $K_\text e=-I$ in this case, as well as for any other choice of $\mathcal G$ and $\nu$.

 Now consider the exogenous signals $d_u$ and $d_y$, which we refer to as disturbances.
 On the physical level they represent inevitable effects of the outside world on the controlled plant (agents).
 These signals are supposed to be bounded and independent of the signals generated by the controlled system.
 We introduce disturbances to define the notion of the internal stability for the system in Fig.\,\ref{fig:BD_cl}, which is the focus point of this paper.
-We say that this system is \emph{internally stable} if the four systems connecting $d_u$ and $d_y$ with $u$ and $y$ are stable.
+Specifically, we say that this system is \emph{internally stable} if the $2\times2$ operator connecting exogenous signals $d_u$ and $d_y$ with internal signals $u$ and $y$, i.e.\